Know about this? Rate It!

-The world hotels chain Howard Johnson Plaza took over the high Dorobanti hotel in Bucharest a few years ago.
+Favorite thing: The world hotels chain Howard Johnson Plaza took over the high Dorobanti hotel in Bucharest a few years ago.
 Today, after years of renovation the hotel has a great new look, very modern and last year its opened to the public.

 The high building is also an unmissible part of Bucharests skyline.